fluoritess/FLSEST-Tf-1.0/README.md

-### Official implementation of the SESTLayer and the complete FLSEST model code will be uploaded soon.
+### Official implementation of the SESTLayer and the FLSEST model.